-Instructor Name: Check the appropriate
+Instructor Name: Rate accordingly: -

-Course Department C box:

-Course Number/Nam 5 = Excellent 4 = Very Good 3 = Good
+Course Division Chair: 5 = Excellent 4 = Very 3=Good

-Evaluator: = Fair 1 =
+Course Number/Name: 2 = Fair 1 = Poor

+Evaluator:

 Date:

-Topic Question/Comments 5 4 3 2 1
+Торіс Question/Com ments Points

-1. Content: Course content is well laid out using Modules divided in units, weeks, chapters etc.

-Are out of date modules unpublished?
+1. Content: Course content is well laid out using Modules divided in units, weeks, chapters etc. Are out of date modules unpublished?

-Comments: L
+Comments:

 2. Home Page: Home page includes MDCC Banner, name of course, name of instructor, video or audio announcement, instructor contact information, text 14 pt. font+, and is aesthetically pleasing.

 Comments:

-3. Getting Started: Getting Started Module is available and instructor has clear-cut instructions on how to get started in the course?

-Is the Blueprinted Getting Started Module a prereq?

-Is the Academic Honesty Quiz available?
+3. Getting Started: Getting Started Module is available and instr how to get started in the course?
+Is the Blueprinted Getting Started Module a Is the Academic Honesty Quiz available?

-Comments: 1 1
+Comments:

-4. Course Navigation Buttons: Unused buttons are hidden.
+4. Course Navigation Buttons: Course Navigation Buttons: Unused buttons are hidden.
 Note: MDCC/Library Info and NetTutor are required to be visible.

 Comments:

-5. Syllabus: A syllabus using the MSVCC template is clearly posted and easily accessible.
+5. Syllabus: A syllabus using the MSVCC template is clear ly posted and easily accessible.

-Comments: • •

-6. eBook/Textbook Information: Complete eBook/textbook information including ISBN is easy to locate.
+Торіс Question/Comments Points 6. eBook/Textbook Information: Complete eBook/textbook information including ISBN is easy to locate.
 A link to digital eBook is provided.

-Inclusive Access is noted if applicable to the course

-Comments: 7.
-Grading Information: The student knows how he or she will be graded for the course, and is this easy to locate? (course percentages and MDCC grading scale) Comments: comments: 8.
-Announcements /Canvas Inbox: Announcements/ inbox is current and being used to communicate with students.
-Comments: • · 9.
-Assignment Dates: Are all deadlines and testing dates clearly defined either in the calendar or using some other method?
-Comments: 1 1 • • 10.
-Lecture/Notes: Are notes, PowerPoints, YouTube videos, supplemental materials clearly posted?
-Does the instructor make good use of multimedia tools such studio?
+Inclusive Access is noted on syllabus Comments: 7.
+Grading Information: Does the student know how they will be graded for the course, and is this easy to locate? (course percentages and MDCC grading scale listed) Comments: 8.
+Announcements/Canvas Inbox: Announcements/ inbox is current and being used to communicate with students.
+Comments: 9.
+Calendar: Are all deadlines and testing dates clearly defined either in the calendar or using some other method?
+Comments: 10.
+Lecture/Notes: Are notes, PowerPoints, YouTube Videos, supplemental materials clearly posted?
+Does the instructor make good use of multimedia tools such as studio?
 Are all links active?
+Comments: 11.
+Assignments: Are assignments well stated, organized and easily accessible and graded within 7 days?

+Торіс Question/Comments Points

-Comments: l l 11.
-Assignments: Are assignments well stated, organized, easily accessible and graded within a 7 day time frame.
-Comments: 12-Midterm and Final exams: Are Midterms and Final exams clearly labeled, published and can be easily be located Are exams challenging which consist of over 50 questions or comparable number of dicussions and/or problems Comments: l 13.
-Discussions: Does the instructor have at least one discussion and corresponding to at least 1⁄2 of students?
+12. Quizzes: Are Midterms and Final exams clearly labeled, published and easily located.
+Are exams challenging which consist of over 50 questions

+Comments:

+13. Discussions: Does the instructor have at least one discussion and corresponded to at least 1/2 of students?
 This can be as simple as an "Introduction" or "Get to Know You" discussion.

+Comments:

-Comments: 14.Grades: Is the Gradebook easy to interpret and grades uptodate?
-Are Attendance Markers clearly marked?
+14. Grades: Is the Gradebook easy to interpret?
+Attendance markers clearly marked?
 Federal policy dictates weekly attendance.
 These markers should be indicated in the gradebook.

-Remember: attendance must be taken weekly using The state of the s 1 some method such as participating in a discussion, submitting an assignment, quiz, etc. Comments: ı 15.
-Attendance Policy: Is the online attendancewithdrawal policy posted and does the instructor have a clear cut-out policy stated?
-Comments: 16.Proctored Testing Information: Does the instructor have the current semester proctoring instuction?
-Are the test labeled as requried for the currrent semester?
-Comments: Depart ment Chair Score: Add all scores assigned and divide by 16.
-Place score in this box: $\rightarrow$ Signatur e of Depart ment Chair:
+Comments:

+15. Attendance Policy: Is the online attendance withdrawal policy posted and does the instructor have a clear cut-out policy stated?
+Remember: attendance must be taken weekly using some method such as participating in a discussion, submitting an assignment, quiz, etc.

+Comments:

+16. Proctored Testing Information: Does the instructor have the current semester proctoring instructions?

+Are the tests labeled as required for the current semester?

+Comments:

+Division Chair Score: Total of all scores 0

+Total of all divided by 16 0

+Signature of Division Chair: